Jump-start: A battery of reasons NOT to 'do it yourself'

 Why get your battery tested now?

 While the region’s cold winters are well known for sapping batteries of their charge, the warm temperatures of recent months can also stress the battery and its components.
 Interestingly, car batteries that are kept in warm climates year-round have a shorter life expectancy than batteries kept in cold climates.
+AAA technicians are used to dealing with dead batteries in the winter that probably should have been retired a few seasons earlier.

 AAA’s Mobile Battery Service